tillns/CIL_project/README.md

 All other options can be set in the config file.

-To train the model, head into the `RandomForest` directory and run:
+To train the model, head into the `RandomForest/` subdirectory and run:

     python random_forest.py --data-directory=/path/to/the/data/ --dump-directory=/path/to/dump/directory/